Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 each non-minor game updates have a considerable chance of breaking something.
 Good luck!

-# Mod Compatibility #

-This mod is compatible with my other mods: Deep Space Slots, Mission Control, and Skip Animations.
+This mod is compatible with my other mods: Deep Space Slots, Informed, Mission Control, Payload QA, and Zhant.
-They use the same modding tools, so you will need to overwrite some files.

-If this mod is installed last, it may be loaded as the first mod (as directed by `doorstop_config.ini`).
-In this case, it will load all `MH_*.dll` in same folder and call the first `public static Main()`.

-When you rename or disable a mod, please make sure `doorstop_config.ini` still points to a valid mod.

 # Troubleshoot #